openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 #### OVN-K cluster manager

+Add the support of a new flag `--enable-dns-name-resolver` to configure the use of `DNSNameResolver` CRD with OVN-K.

 For every unique DNS name used in EgressFirewall rules, OVN-K cluster manager will create a corresponding `DNSNameResolver` CR.
 The name of the CR will be assigned using a hash function (similar to the ComputeHash [here](https://github.com/openshift/kubernetes/blob/master/pkg/controller/controller_utils.go#L1157-L1172))